jallanxjallan/onemanairforce/adaptation/synopsis/landing_at_karangendah.md

 date: 31 March 1947
 location: Karangendah
 status: OK
+synopsis: At thre request of Suryadarma, Bob test lands on a disused wartime airstrip in southern Sumatra.
 ---
 Muharto asks Bob if he can attempt a landing on a refurbished Japanese airstrip at Karangendah on the grasslands of south Sumatra.
 They circle the strip and Bob ponders the attempt.
 Muharto asks if he can land a plane this size.
 Bob replies that he did this all the time in the war: I can "land on a dime and give you a